-- 1. EDF adult events must use 'Size 3' dodgeball, measuring 7 inches/17,78 centimetres in diameter. - 2.
+- 1. EDF adult events must use 'Size 3' dodgeball, measuring 7 inches/17,78 centimeters in diameter. - 2.
 The dodgeball's internal pressure should measure between 1.6 to 1.8 psi / 110 to 125 mbar - 3.
 Dodgeballs must use balls made of a butyl bladder, covered by webbing and a textured no-sting cloth covering which has a 2-4 mm layer of foam directly underneath it. - 4.
 Balls must be in spherical shape and be uniform in terms of circumference, weight and pressure. - 5.
 Match officials can deem any dodgeball that does not fit these standards as unfit for play. - 6.
-The design of dodgeballs used in EDF events must be evaluated prior to the event by EDF, who will approve it considering both the acceptability of sponsors and logos, as well as the prints size.
+The design of dodgeballs used in EDF events must be evaluated prior to the event by EDF, who will approve it considering both the acceptability of sponsors and logos, as well as the prints size. - 7.
+For U15 competitions and below, smaller ball sizes can be allowed.
+If going smaller, 6.5 inches / 16.5 centimeters balls should be used.